Back to Forests

 • Do people have dignity, or are we just useful machines?

-It’s an argument for not mistaking it for something it isn’t.
+It is an argument for refusing to make it something it is not.

-You wouldn’t ask a microscope to explain a symphony.
+You would not ask a microscope to explain a symphony.
+You would not use a calculator to make sense of heartbreak.

-So why would we ask science to carry the weight of morality, meaning, beauty, or truth?
+So why ask science to carry morality, meaning, beauty, personhood, or worship?

 Final Word: Don’t Settle for a Smaller World

-It was never meant to replace philosophy, ethics, or wonder.
+Science has limits, not because it is weak, but because it is focused.
+It was never meant to replace philosophy, ethics, theology, or wonder.

-Because once you do… you might discover that the world is bigger, deeper, and more meaningful than you were ever taught to expect.
+Because once you do, you may discover that reality is bigger, stranger, more charged with meaning, and more open to God than naturalism taught you to expect.

 Naturalism Series